Communication Services Giants Turn to MCG for Comprehensive Analytics Frameworks.

 - Customer price sensitivity

-- Customer relationships to other
+- Customer relationships to other ?providers and their users

 - Customer satisfaction metrics, explicit and imputed